Writers place characters in stories to have an impression on their readers.

 Memorable main characters

-Your main character is so important that they are likely to be introduced within the opening section of the novel where they will be introduced in an active scene making them relatable for the reader who will witness the character making a decision or reacting to something rather than reflecting on events in their backstory.
+Your main character is so important that they are likely to be introduced within the opening section of the novel.
+They will be introduced in an active scene, making them relatable for the reader, who will witness the character making a decision, or reacting to something, rather than reflecting on events in their backstory.

 Craft complex protagonists

 The delight in a complex character can be their unpredictability.
-It is this ability to surprise which intrigues and engages as Mary Kole points out the best characters are those readers either love dearly or that intensely.
+It is this ability to surprise which intrigues and engages, as Mary Kole points out, the best characters are those readers either love dearly or that intensely.
 For igniting of this passion within the reader comes from the same passion for the character in the writer.
-The level of care the writer has about their character can be increased by them getting to know that character in detail perhaps by listing answers to questions about the individual to build up a clear picture of what the character looks like, what food they like, what the main events were in their life, who they mix with and where they live and are they in love.
-From this bank of information some detail will be used in the writing but rather like the tip of an iceberg most will just inform the writer so they can build up a more rounded personality to set in action within their story to carry out the events of the plot and interact with other characters through the story.
+The level of care the writer has about their character can be increased by them getting to know that character in detail.
+Writers might list their answers to questions about the individual to build up a clear picture of what the character.
+This could include what the individual looks like, what food they like, what the main events were in their life, who they mix with, where they live and who they in love with.
+From this bank of information, some detail will be used in the writing, but like the tip of an iceberg, most will just inform the writer.
+This will help to build up a more rounded personality.
+This leads to a more nuanced set of characters to carry out the events of the plot and interact through the story.

 Another technique for developing character is to decide on a character and in a scene then, as an exercise, write what that character would be thinking – their internal monologue.
-By doing this for several different characters you begin to hone in on the differences between those characters which will help to find those you are most passionate about and most interested in writing about.
+By doing this for several characters, you begin to hone in on the differences between those characters, which will help to find those you are most passionate about and most interested in writing about.
 Awareness of the internal monologue could also be the basis for incorporating some of that thought within the novel.
-This can increase how the reader relates to that character allowing them to witness internal conflict and personality closely.
+This can increase how the reader relates to a character, allowing them to witness internal conflict and personality more closely.